Establishing the best places to visit in Italy is tricky. After all, the entire country is a Mediterranean paradise.

-Envisage the lives of the locals who once walked the same streets of a more bustling, prosperous Pompeii, or consider the panic that would have taken place on that same road in 79AD.
+Envisage the lives of the locals who once walked the same streets of a more bustling, prosperous Pompeii.
+As you explore, consider the panic that would have taken place on that same road in 79AD.

 Beautiful Tuscany is one of Italy’s most important wine regions.
-Florence is the capital of this area, and despite the sprawling size of the city, it possesses something of a small-town feel.
+Florence is the capital of this area.
+Despite the sprawling size of the city, it possesses something of a small-town feel.